dongrixinyu/ffio/README.md

 <img src="https://github.com/dongrixinyu/ffio/blob/main/ffio_logo.jpg?raw=true" />

-This repo **ffio**, which means using FFmpeg to process io stream data, is an easy-to-use Python wrapper for FFmpeg-C-API, providing for Python users to handle video streams smoothly.
+This repo **ffio**, which means using FFmpeg to process io stream data, is a stable and easy-to-use Python wrapper for FFmpeg-C-API, providing for Python users to handle video streams smoothly.

 # Features

 For Python users:
-- 1. You do not need to tackle many complex audio-video problems concerning FFmpeg any more.
+- 1. **Easy to use**.
+You do not need to tackle many complex audio-video problems concerning FFmpeg any more.
-- 2. When fork a Python subprocess to process an online video stream, you have no need to worry about the memory leak, error of online stream, abnormal suspension of subprocess, etc.
+- 2. **Stable subprocess management**.
+When fork a Python subprocess to process an online video stream, you have no need to worry about the memory leak, error of online stream, abnormal suspension of subprocess, etc.

+> Most third python packages for wrapping FFmpeg only fork a subprocess using `subprocess` or `multiprocess` to initiate an `ffmpeg` command process by OS.
+The main problem of this method is the instability of the program.
+If processing the online video streams, you will find that many network blocking problems will have an influence on the `ffmpeg` command process, causing defunct which can not be detected by the main process.

 # Installation